Neurotech-X-Columbia/NeuroData/README.md

 ## Environment Setup and Package Management
 ### Conda (recommended)
+- If you haven't already, [install](https://docs.conda.io/projects/miniconda/en/latest/index.html) the Conda package and environment management system for your operating system.
+Miniconda is recommended, but full Anaconda will also work.
 - On Windows, open an Anaconda Prompt or an Anaconda Powershell from the start menu and navigate to where this repo is cloned.
-- On Mac/Linux, open a terminal and navitage to where this repo is cloned.
+- On Mac/Linux, open a terminal and navigate to where this repo is cloned.
 - Create a new environment with `conda create env -f environment.yml`
 - If environment setup or package installation fails, try
   - updating conda